prebid/Prebid.js/modules/dataControllerModule/index.md

 # Description

 This module will filter EIDs and SDA based on the configurations.
-The filtered EIDs are stored in 'dcUsersAsEids' configuration and filtered SDA are updated in bidder configuration.

 Sub module object with the following keys: